 Where Can You Get DSL Internet?

-Popular phone services like AT&T, Verizon, Frontier, Windstream, and Centurylink offer DSL internet plans for a variety of prices.
+Popular phone services like AT&T, Verizon, EarthLink, Windstream, and Centurylink offer DSL internet plans for a variety of prices.
 The prices for DSL depend on where you are living.
 They can be affordable, and other times they can be costly.
 On average, DSL starts at $19.99 a month and can go all the way to $50.00 a month.

 The cost depends on the starting speed range, the provider, and your location.
 It also depends on the brand of the phone company you chose.
 Verizon may be more expensive than AT&T or Frontier.